A home handed down generations has great sentimental value, but it’ll be of no monetary value when the 99-year housing lease runs. So what do you do?

 For the uninitiated, a flat that has a high floor, unobstructed views and is within walking distance of the nearest MRT station is of utmost priority, while they often overlook other factors that are equally as important, like the remaining housing lease.

 Many often take the housing lease for granted and assume that a 99-year leasehold is more than enough for them to live in their home for their whole lifetime.
-But if you purchase a flat that does not have at least 75 years left or is planning to make this flat a forever home for future generations to come, you might run into a problem down the road.
+But if you purchase a flat that does not have at least 75 years left or are planning to make this flat a forever home for future generations to come, you might run into a problem down the road.
 Though 99 years seems like a long time, it is bound to come to an end.

 Whether you’re panicking because your flat’s lease is expiring soon or are just plain curious, here’s all you need to know about the 99-year lease and what will happen when the lease finally expires.